UoB-COMSM0110/2024-group-6/README.md

     </tbody>
 </table>

-## Snake

-For snake we have short listed this classic game for many reasons.
-The top reasons that we picked this game were for its multitude of options and possibilities to be extended with new exciting inovative software devlopment features.
-As a group, we have highlighted the opportunity to extend Snake with features such as 2 player game play, added walls and eating smaller snakes.
-Each one of these features will give us, as a group, plenty to work on.
-The Two Player feature will enable two users on the same machine to play the same game.
-While adding walls will make it much harder for the snake to move around and access the much needed nutrients need for game play.
-To offset this we will include smaller snakes to increase the ability for the snake to increase in size.
+Early Stages Design & Ideation Process

+To begin our ideation process, our team played and discussed several favourite computer games, creating a shortlist of seven.
+After brainstorming feature ideas, how we could implement them and user appeal, we narrowed our focus to two games: Flappy Bird and Snake.
+This open discussion was essential in shaping our direction.
+We then created paper prototypes of novel ideas based on these games, allowing us to visualise the product concept and requirements of our games.

-### Prototype
+### SnakeWars Prototype

 [![Snake Wars](./readmeFiles/Thumbnails/snakeWarsThumnail.png)](https://www.youtube.com/watch?v=iB4qEvqEI_E "Snake Wars") *Right-click and select "Open link in new tab" to watch the video without leaving GitHub.*

-Following creating a prototype for Snake, we quickly found many positives and negative associated though carrying out our development process.
-This included a change of name, good demonstration and not much in the way of a need to change the core elements of our design.
-Feedback quickly prompted us to change the name of the game to Snake Wars as the original was too similar to other games out there.

-## Flappy Bird

-Choosing Flappy Bird as our inspiration brings a delightful challenge to the table.
-Our concept introduces several innovative features: Firstly, we can incorporate new patterns that allow players to navigate through pipes to reach new locations or maps.
-Secondly, we aim to enhance the bird's abilities through unique means, e.g. the ability to shoot lasers.
-Lastly, we propose adding new gates that redirect players to the starting point, elevating the difficulty level of the game.
+Snake is a game that each of our team members had enjoyed playing and we all agreed that it could be a good game to extend.
+However, following our development process, and displaying our paper prototype to other class members, we concluded that we did not want to take the idea of ‘Snake Wars’ any further.
+Our feedback from class members was generally neutral, but lacking excitement.
+Despite discussing a few ideas on how to extend the game, it felt restricted, and the ideas did not flow as easily as in our discussion on our second game idea.

+Although both games hold potential, our ideation process showed that Flappy Bird, i.e. ‘Super Spaceman’ had a greater scope for features, creative opportunities and user appeal.

-### Prototype
+### SnakeWars Prototype
 <!-- check to see if link works at a latter date https://img.youtube.com/vi/6UDCoNbmHIw/maxresdefault.jpg -->
 [![Super SpaceMan](./readmeFiles/Thumbnails/supperSpaceManThumnail.png)](https://www.youtube.com/watch?v=6UDCoNbmHIw "Super SpaceMan")
 *Right-click and select "Open link in new tab" to watch the video without leaving GitHub.*

-We have ultimately chosen to base our game idea on Flappy Bird and transform it into "Super Spaceman" (the name may be subject to change).
-As demonstrated in the above prototype, we have introduced three new features: the inclusion of game props, such as heart items to increase lives and a prop gun to destroy debuff effects; alongside these, the addition of negative buffs (such as signs that immediately return the player to the starting point upon collision and signs that alter gravity) constitutes another new feature.
-The final feature allows players to either access another map through special new channels/portals, or to complete the game by traversing obstacles.

-## Game Selection - Why we have chosen Super Spaceman

-Although both games hold exciting potential, there was definitely a clear favourite throughout the research process, and the group has collectively agreed to pursue Super Spaceman.
-Ultimately, Super Spaceman has a greater scope for game features and creative opportunities.
-For Snake, we could not think of many challenges other than implementing walls, where as, for SSM, we were able to think of multiple categories, including various different hazards and power ups.
-So much, that we have had to spend time narrowing down which of our ideas to use.
-When researching these features, we concluded that SSM will also be more complex to implement, therefore providing us a greater chance to apply our knowledge and skills.
-Similarly, we feel more excited about the interface for SSM, and have already thought of different game maps.
-Our thoughts were confirmed in Monday’s lab, where we received positive feedback for SSM, and there was a general consensus that this was a more innovative idea and would be the most popular game.
+For Super Spaceman, we were able to think of multiple categories, including various different hazards and power ups (as demonstrated in the above prototype).
+When researching these features, we concluded that Super Spaceman would also be more complex to implement, therefore providing us a greater chance to apply our knowledge and skills.
+Similarly, we felt more excited about creating detailed graphics for the interface for Super Spaceman.
+Our thoughts were validated in Monday’s lab, where our paper prototype for Super Spaceman received overwhelmingly positive feedback.
+There was a consensus that this was the more innovative concept and the most promising in terms of popularity.
+Creating the paper prototype played an important role in this decision.
+The tangible visualisation demonstrated the game’s potential and helped us to decide on our game features.

 ## Stake Holders